NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Anti-Medical Benefit Kickback Statute

-Alleged violations of this statute are very common and often start the following actions:
+Alleged violations of this statute are common and often start a federal government criminal investigation, physician disciplinary proceedings, and medical board actions.

 Anti-Medical Benefit Kickback Statute